johnnyiller/johnnyiller.github.io/_posts/2018-2-6-There-is-more-to-serverless-than-lambda.markdown

 categories: serverless AWS FAAS StepFunctions lambda
 ---

-# There is more to serverless than Lambda.

 In case you've been living under a rock let give you a brief introduction.
 Amazon and other cloud providers have this thing called FAAS (Functions As A Service).
 FASS is the next step in cloud infrastructure that allows developer to write functions and deploy them to be executed in response to an event.
 Many organizations are starting to use FAAS because of two very important characteristics of these systems.

 1. You don't pay for idle time.
 If you code is not being exectuted you aren't being charged.